trev90210/ExtIO_RTL_h/README.md

   - it's disabled by default
   - should be self-explanatory with comment lines
 * control Impulse Noise Cancellation function of RTL2832U. this sound very interesting - especially on HF frequencies

+### Known issue(s)

+* the comboboxes' list popup doesn't show up on some SDR programs
+  - use mouse-wheel or cursor up/down keys to select other available entries, e.g. for tuner bandwidth

 ### History / Source